frgperez/Interactive_Narrative_Final/Cake Quest.materials/Release/source.txt

 "Cake Quest" by Jordan Hyman and Francisco Perez

+The story description is "An IF7 game where you play as Pat the baker.
+Today you need to bake a cake.
+Unfortunately, your ingredients have gone missing.
+You have 1 hour to find all ingredients or suffer a dent into your culinary reputation."

 understand "upstairs" as up.
 understand "downstairs" as down.
 Make is an action applying to nothing.